Glen Cove Gurdwara: Buildings

 The main building is 30000 sqft built-up area, 20 rooms and three halls.
-There is a secondary building with a five-bedroom house as the residence of sewadars.
+There is a secondary building with a five-bedroom house as the residence of the sewadars.
 The property was purchased for $1.2 million to make a gurdwara.
+Previously, it was a gilded age mansion known as "Glenlo".
+The mansion itself dated back to 1850 but was renovated significantly in 1920 by Edward Irving Eldridge to a Greek revival style.

 History

 It was founded by the Sikhs of Long Island, New York when they felt that they needed a larger facility.
 It separated from Gurdwara Guru Gobind Singh Sikh Center Plainview.
 The first head priest was Singh Sahib Gyani Jagtar Singh Jachak.
 Bhai Sahib left to serve again as an international Kathakaar.

 Gurdwara events

 Gurdwara Sahib have Ragi Jathas by each month and Gurbani Vichar is done by Sikh preachers.

 It has weekly services and celebrates Gurpurabs: